Tibet 08 Days Overland tour

 Day 04: Drive to GYANTSE (3950m) (B) – approx. 6 hrs drive

-Today is a drive to a Gyantse town which is around 260 Kms.
+Fourth day of Tibet 08 Days Overland tour drives you south to a Gyantse town which is around 260 Kms.
 The trip meanders through the Tibetan countryside, passing past valleys, mountains, and traditional homes, all of which provide breathtaking views.

 Drive is through the southern highway across the Yarlungdzangbo River.
 Then it climbs gradually to Khamba La at 4,794 meters, from where you can see the astounding view of Yamdrok Lake surrounded by snowcapped mountains.
 One of the notable peaks is Nazin Kang Sa towering at 7,252 meters.
 Yamdrok Lake is one of the four holiest lakes of Tibet.